-What Exactly Is Housing Disrepair?
+What To Know About Housing Disrepair?

 Housing Disrepair occurs when a rented apartment is unsafe to live in as a result of damages from lack of repair.
 The apartment you live in must be of good standard and free from all health risks.
 Housing disrepair can cause tenants a lot of inconveniences.